iolab-uniud/ms-cflp-ci/README.md

-# MS-CFLP-CI
-Repository for the Multi-Source Capacitated Facility Location Problem with Customer Incompatibilities.
+# Multi-Source Capacitated Facility Location Problem with Customer Incompatibilities (MS-CFLP-CI).

-This repository contains instances, best solutions, log files, and the source code of the paper *Multi-Neighborhood Simulated Annealing for the Capacitated Facility Location Problem with Customer Incompatibilities* by Sara Ceschia and Andrea Schaerf, submitted for publication.
+This repository contains instances, best solutions, log files, and the source code for MS-CFLP-CI of the paper *Multi-Neighborhood Simulated Annealing for the Capacitated Facility Location Problem with Customer Incompatibilities* by Sara Ceschia and Andrea Schaerf, submitted for publication.

 ------------------------------------------------------------------------

 ## Instances

-The directory [`Instances`](Instances) contains the instances of dataset *CFLP-CI*.
+The directory [`Instances`](Instances) contains the instances of the dataset *CFLP-CI*.

 The dataset *MESS-2020-1* is available in the [MESS-2020+1 repository](https://github.com/MESS-2020-1/).